9 Best Online Brokers for Stock Trading of 2026

 Research Tools

-Schwab provides in-depth market research from multiple sources, including Morningstar, Market Edge, and its proprietary equity ratings.
+Schwab provides in-depth market research from multiple sources, including Morningstar and its proprietary equity ratings system.

 Customer Support

-Customer service is available 24/7 via phone, live chat, and email.
-Schwab also has physical branches for in-person assistance, which is rare among online brokers.
+Customer service is available 24/7 by phone, live chat, and email.
+Schwab also maintains physical branch locations across the country for in-person help, which is rare among online-first brokers.

-Charles Schwab is ideal for both long-term investors and active traders who want a balance of low costs, strong research tools, and a full-service experience.
+Schwab is a great choice for both long-term investors and active traders who want a full-service experience without paying high commissions.

 Fees